polarityio/dataminr-pulse-limited/README.md

-# Polarity - Dataminr Pulse Integration
+# Polarity - Dataminr Pulse (Limited) Integration

+This is a limited version of the full [Dataminr Pulse Integration](https://github.com/polarityio/dataminr).
+Restrictions include only on `Flash` and `Urgent` alerts.
+Search will only show that there are alert matches if you were to use the full version.

 Dataminr delivers the earliest warnings on high impact events and critical information far in advance of other sources.